 Special Education Teachers

-Special education and 504 students will be provided the same accommodations and modifications outlined in their IEP.
+Special education and 504 students will be provided the same accommodations and modifications outlined in their IEP through this distance learning structure.
 Special education teachers will work with regular education staff to determine the appropriate modifications for any e-learning materials.

-Help may be provided via email and/or video conference calls.
+Help may be provided via email and/or video conference calls during school hours.

 Educational Support Personnel